Pasanpr/pasanpremaratne.com/content/posts/2014-03-15-ui-prototpying-with-quartz-composer/index.md

 ##Creating Our Rendered Image

-Let's start adding our designs to QC so that we can start protoyping.
+Let's start adding our designs to QC so that we can start prototyping.
 Origami makes this easy by letting you drag in an image into your composition window.
-Start by double clicking on the Render in Image patch to create your subpatches.
+Start by double clicking on the Render in Image patch to create your sub-patches.

 Once you have the necessary assets, drag in the *BaseScreen.png* file.
 If you have your Viewer up, you will immediately notice that the phone screen goes all crazy.
 Don't be alarmed this is expected behavior.
 If you remember, in our parent composition, we had a Clear patch as our starting point.
-This patch basically helps us reset the composition so that everytime a new patch is added, Clear is run first, the composition is reset and re-rendered.
+This patch basically helps us reset the composition so that every time a new patch is added, Clear is run first, the composition is reset and re-rendered.
 Delete all patches that are in the composition, drag the Clear patch in, and bring in the same BaseScreen.png image as before.
 Voila!

 Dragging the image in creates an Image patch and an associated layer.
 This layer patch has many input ports that control all sorts of properties.
 Don't be confused - as we walk through the rest of the tutorial, you will gain a better understanding of what these properties do as we use them.
 Go ahead and add the rest of the assets into our composition.